Thursday, March 5, 2026

 The Importance of Digital Privacy

 Digital privacy, or more so the lack of it, is something that I have been cautioned about ever since I was a child.
 Parents and teachers lectured me and my fellow classmates on how, once something was on the internet, it stayed there forever.
 No matter how fast you take down a post, there is no way of knowing who already saw it and possibly screenshotted it in some way that immortalizes the content in a fashion that you no longer have control over.
-The worst part is that this is only a surface level recognition of a larger problem with technology's vast span of features.
+The worst part is that this is only a surface-level recognition of a larger problem with technology's vast span of features.
 There is a deeper web of tactics used by the government and other outside parties to hold your data and use it however they want, most of the time without your informed consent.

 What you post online, primarily on social media platforms, gives the world access to almost everything they need to know about you.
 Information about family, work, and even personal hobbies is scattered online with every Facebook update or Snapchat story.
-If not careful, you could be handing out sensitive data that is meant to remain private like credit card details or information about your kids that could easily be exploited by potential predators or con artists online.
-In his TedTalk, Juan Enriquez refers to our social media presence as a "digital tattoo".
+If not careful, you could be handing out sensitive data that is meant to remain private, like credit card details or information about your kids, that could easily be exploited by potential predators or con artists online.
+In his TED Talk, Juan Enriquez refers to our social media presence as a "digital tattoo".
 The same way that a tattoo can tell a passerby a lot about an individual, so can what is shared online with the entire world.
 That is why it's important for us to limit/monitor what we post about so that we can protect both ourselves and our loved ones.

 The good news, for our phones anyway, is that nowadays software companies are working hard to implement encryption features into their networking so that user data remains private and cannot be accessed by outside parties, even the owners of the software.
 Some of these platforms include Apple and WhatsApp whole install encryption software as a default in their products so that user information is protected from anyone trying to access private messages.

-As I had touched on earlier, I grew up in an age where technology is commonly seen in all areas of my life; at home with my flatscreen tv where I would watch my favorite cartoons, my aunt's ipad I would play on every summer vacation, and a telephone of my own that was a long awaited gift for my 10th birthday.
-Although my generation and after are blessed with the technological advancements that gift an infinite source of opportunity, along with it comes an infinite amount of things that could potentially go wrong if used misguidedly.
+As I had touched on earlier, I grew up in an age where technology was commonly seen in all areas of my life; at home with my flatscreen TV where I would watch my favorite cartoons, my aunt's iPad, which I would play on every summer vacation, and a telephone of my own that was a long awaited gift for my 10th birthday.
+Although my generation and those after are blessed with the technological advancements that gift an infinite source of opportunity, along with it comes an infinite amount of things that could potentially go wrong if used misguidedly.
 Especially nowadays, watching kids grow up in a time where they're born practically glued to the screen, it's important to limit screen use and ensure that it is only being used for educational reasons until the kids are old enough to use their devices responsibly.

 Monday, January 19, 2026